shersh-is/shersh-is/README.md

 # about me
-- you can call me 'shersh'
 - im interested in physics, programming, mathematics, algorithms etc...
 - im learning Python, C++ and some cybersecurity stuff
-- english is not my first language but im trying to improve it (currently its B1)
+- english is not my first language but im trying to improve it (currently its B2)
-- if you cant contact me, well maybe i just dont wanna it ;)

 # goals and essentials
 - high exams marks in 9th and 11th grades